winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 Designing distributed systems requires balancing the trade-offs of statefulness and statelessness against factors like cost and reliability so it's not always obvious what the right choice is.

 Given all this, I think it's important to avoid the word "stateful" and to provide tools to express the true intent for API consumers rather than as an intrinsic property of the resource.

-### pinning

-The `pin` function is used to mark a created resource as "pinned" in the resource tree.
-It takes a construct and returns the same construct, with metadata added to the tree to track the pin.
-This means that the user does not intend for the resource to be deleted or moved.
-Pinning is deep, meaning that pinning a parent inherently pins all of its children.

-This information will be available to the target platform/app which can choose what to do with this information.
-For example, the sim target can simply ignore this while the terraform target can manage a lockfile to inform the user when this changes between compilation and allow them to resolve any renames.

-### Lockfile API

-Platforms/Apps are provided with a lockfile API.
-The lockfile itself is a JSON file that contains the current state of the resource tree.
-The lockfile is created next to the entrypoint file and is named `<entrypoint>.lock.json`.
-The lockfile API provides a way to add pins to the lockfile, get a list of orphaned pins, and write the current state of the lockfile to disk.

-Minimal API:

-- `addPin(construct: Construct): void` - Adds a construct to the known pins for the current compilation
-- `getOrphanedPins(): string[]` - Gets a list of paths that are present in the saved lockfile but not in the current one
-- `write(): void` - Writes the current state of the lockfile to disk for the current platform.
-This list automatically will not include pins that are "fromPath" of a different pin.

 ## Out-of-scope Thoughts